 The Company holds a 100% leasehold interest in the Copperstone Project.
 The landlord is The Patch Living Trust.
 The current lease expires June 12, 2026.
 The lease is renewable for one or more ten-year terms at the Company's option under the same terms and conditions.
 The Company is obligated to pay for all permitting and state lease bonding, insurance, taxes, and is also required to pay an annual lease payment of US\$40,000 to the Patch Living Trust.
 In addition, the Company is obligated to pay a quarterly production gross royalty equal to 1.5% of the disposition of Metal Products by the Company.
 Total annual production gross royalty obligations for the Copperstone Property total 6%.
-Of the annual gross production royalty, 4.5% is payable to Trans Oceanic Minerals Company Ltd. ("TOMCL"), a company controlled by Fahad Al Tamimi, the Company's Chairman of the Board of Directors, and 1.5% payable to the Patch Living Trust.
-During the period ended June 30, 2021, the Company entered into an agreement to acquire a 3% royalty from TOMCL, which will reduce the aggregate Royalty on the Copperstone Gold Mine from 6% to 3%.
-The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000.
+Of the annual gross production royalty, 4.5% is payable to TOMCL, a company controlled by Fahad Al Tamimi, a Director of the Company and 1.5% payable to the Patch Living Trust.
+During the year ended June 30, 2021, the Company entered into an agreement to acquire a 3% royalty from TOMCL, which will reduce the aggregate Royalty on the Copperstone Gold Mine from 6% to 3%.
+The purchase agreement entered into between the Company's subsidiary, Bonanza Explorations Inc. ("Bonanza"), and TOMCL provides for the buyback of a 3% Royalty held by TOMCL for US\$2,500,000 which expired January 31, 2022.
+The Company and TOMCL are currently in discussion regarding a further extension.